Private Business Loans

 Popular Private Loan Options

-Private money lenders offer a variety of flexible business financing options and products.
+Private money lenders offer a variety of flexible private business loan options, financing solutions, and products.
 Each one serves a different purpose, depending on your cash flow needs, time in business, and revenue consistency.
+Some providers also offer equipment loans and real estate loans for commercial real estate projects.

 Term Loan

 A term loan is a classic installment loan where you receive a lump sum and repay it in fixed monthly payments.
-Private lenders often offer faster approvals and less paperwork than banks, ideal for general working capital or large one-time expenses.
+Private lenders often offer faster approvals and less paperwork than banks, ideal for general working capital, equipment purchases, or large one-time expenses.

 Business Line of Credit

-With a business line of credit, you can get approved for a set credit limit and draw funds as needed.
+With a business line of credit, you can get approved for a set credit limit and draw funds as needed, similar to a revolving credit line.
 You only pay interest on what you use.
 Perfect for managing inventory, payroll, or recurring operating expenses.
 Many private lenders fund lines of credit in as little as 24 hours.

 Merchant Cash Advance (MCA)

-Best for businesses with strong daily sales, with an MCA, you receive a lump sum in exchange for a portion of future revenue.
+Best for businesses with strong daily sales.
+With an MCA, you receive a lump sum in exchange for a portion of future revenue and repay through a percentage of daily or weekly sales instead of fixed monthly payments.
 Great for businesses with inconsistent credit or seasonal dips, though interest rates (factor rates) tend to be higher.

 Invoice Factoring